Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

  [Ania Kubow Youtube channel](https://www.youtube.com/c/AniaKub%C3%B3w)

-On a more personal note I will have to offer dinner to many friends of mine:
+On a more personal note I would like to thank some friends of mine:

 - First of all my good friend Francesco Rubino, for patiently showing me how to fix some bugs and supporting me in the final stage of the project itself.

 - My dearest ones Martina and Cosimo for their support and patience.

-- The crazy amounts of bloggers that took their time to post online tips on how to create some great code.

 - Harry Dillon from CodeInstitute who helped me figure out how to fix a few things.